 Truvelo Speed Camera UK Guide (2026)

-Truvelo speed cameraThe Truvelo is a forward facing speed camera and one of the key alternatives to the more common Gatso found on UK roads.
-Its main advantage is that photographs are taken of the front of a passing vehicle, which means the driver's face is clearly visible in any image captured as evidence of a speeding offence.
+Truvelo speed cameraThe Truvelo is a forward-facing fixed speed camera and one of the key alternatives to the more common Gatso on UK roads.
+Its main advantage is that photographs are taken of the front of a passing vehicle, meaning the driver's face is clearly visible in any image captured as evidence of a speeding offence.

 Certain counties across England have long favoured the Truvelo over the Gatso, particularly Northamptonshire and Hampshire.
 More recently, Norfolk has been replacing a number of older cameras with the newer Truvelo D-Cam.